GLP-1 Foods & the 40 g Fiber Day(Part 3)

 🧬 How Food Triggers Mood: The Science

-• Glucose spikes → insulin surge → rapid drop = mood crash
+• Glucose spike → insulin surge → rapid drop = mood crash

-• Linked to ADHD symptoms and mood instability in clinical trials (JAMA Psych, 2021)
+• Linked with mood instability in some clinical contexts

-• Enhances focus short-term, but worsens anxiety in high doses
+• Helps focus short-term, may worsen anxiety at higher doses

-πŸ“Œ Key Point: Food isn’t just fuel—it’s a chemical messenger.
+Key point: Food isn’t just fuel — it’s a chemical messenger.

-Alt text: Plate divided into 4 sections: protein, leafy greens, fermented food, healthy fat.
-Overlay text: “Eat for Mood, Not Just Energy.”
-Blog URL https://wellpal.blogspot.com included below.
+Plate divided into protein, leafy greens, fermented food, healthy fat; overlay: ‘Eat for Mood, Not Just Energy.’

 πŸ” How to Stabilize Mood with Food